Ocean sunfish: Life cycle

 Ocean sunfish may live up to ten years in captivity, but their lifespan in a natural habitat has not yet been determined.
+However, estimates of their lifespan in a natural habitat place their life expectancy at around 2 to 23 years for females and 1-16 years for males.
 Their growth rate also remains undetermined.
 However, a young specimen at the Monterey Bay Aquarium increased in weight from 26 to 399 kg and reached a height of nearly 1.8 m in 15 months.

 The sheer size and thick skin of an adult of the species deters many smaller predators, but younger fish are vulnerable to predation by bluefin tuna and mahi mahi.
 Adults are consumed by orca, sharks and sea lions.

 The mating practices of the ocean sunfish are poorly understood, but spawning areas have been suggested in the North Atlantic, South Atlantic, North Pacific, South Pacific, and Indian oceans.
 Females of the species can produce more eggs than any other known vertebrate, up to 300 million at a time.
 Sunfish eggs are released into the water and externally fertilized by sperm.

 Newly hatched sunfish larvae are only 2.5 mm long and weigh less than one gram.
 They develop into fry that resemble miniature pufferfish, their close relatives.
 Sunfish fry do not have the large pectoral fins and tail fin of their adult forms, but they have body spines uncharacteristic of adult sunfish, which disappear as they grow.
 Young sunfish school for protection, but this behavior is abandoned as they grow.
 The fry that survive can grow up to 60 million times their original weight before reaching adult proportions, arguably the most extreme size growth of any vertebrate animal.